Ztevencodes/ztevencodes/README.md

 <br>
 I grew up in central Florida while watching Bruce Lee movies and soon after devoting myself to martial arts.
 <br>
 I learned multiple styles such as Chito-ryu karate and Teakwondo.
 After two decades of competing nationally while also instructing adults and children I decided to enlist in The United States Air Force.
-After finishing my term I am now learning how to code and paving my way in the digital world.
+After finishing my term I'm now learning how to code and paving my way in the digital world.
 <br>
 <br>
 These days I spends my time learning front-end development and progressing towards being a full-stack developer.